-Everyone wants to give the perfect gift to the ones they love at Christmas.
+Everyone wants to give the perfect holiday gifts.
 But how many gifts make much of an impact after the wrapping paper is long gone?

 We’d like to suggest a few ideas for giving that have far-reaching effects.
-If you’re stuck trying to figure out what to get someone, here are a few local, alternative gift ideas to help you get through the holidays with less stress while also helping do some good in New Orleans.
+If you’re stuck trying to figure out what to get someone, here are a few local, alternative gift ideas to help you get through the holidays while also helping do some good in New Orleans.

 1) The Greatest Gift – Time

 Whether it’s just you, you and another person or an entire group, make a commitment to do something charitable together for a whole day.
 This could include serving at a soup kitchen, visiting residents at a seniors home or mentoring youth.

 Tip: Call up an organization and see where they need help most.
 Ex: Bring meals to the patients and families of the American Cancer Society New Orleans Hope Lodge, read books for the blind on the air at WRBH 88.3 FM or befriend someone in a nursing home through the Louisiana Nursing Home Association.
 Click here for a bigger list of some amazing local charities or try out our Good Karma Slot Machine to get a quick idea for a good deed that you can do today.

 2) Leave a Review of Their Company

 Small business is the lifeblood of New Orleans and the same goes for cities across America.
 That’s why leaving good, honest reviews on a friend’s business page can go further than sending them a generic holiday card.
 Go to a few different review services, such as Yelp, Google Reviews and Facebook to share your appreciation.
 The reviews will live in perpetuity and do more good for them long-term.